mlibrary/fulcrum-epub-spec/README.md

 Wherever possible, the Fulcrum EPUB Specification follows the recommendations and techniques in the [DAISY Accessible Publishing Knowledge Base](http://kb.daisy.org/publishing/docs/) but offers scholarly monograph specific examples or techniques Fulcrum prefers.

-The full EPUB 3.2 specification is located here: https://www.w3.org/publishing/epub32/
+The full EPUB 3.2 specification is located at: https://www.w3.org/publishing/epub32/

 -   W3C guidelines for reflowable digital books and publications.